Arinerron/aaron/README.md

-# aaron
+# About

-a modern, in-kernel web server
+aaron is a high performance, in-kernel web server.

+> "People thought it was cool when someone put WireGuard in the kernel, so we figured, 'why not a web server too'?" - Aaron

+don't actually use this btw